 Ackerly abides by all federal, state and district guidelines.
-Ackerly supports individual learning needs of our students and help to prepare students for college and career readiness through specific lessons tailored to real world experiences, (i.e. finances, budgeting, career speakers).
+Ackerly supports individual learning needs of our students and help to prepare students for college and career readiness through specific lessons tailored to real world experiences, (i.e., finances, budgeting, career speakers).

-Ackerly provides students with art therapy and various visiting groups (i.e. Louisville Zoo).
+Ackerly provides students with art therapy and various visiting groups (i.e., Louisville Zoo).
 When students are enrolled at Ackerly, if they have been previously enrolled in eSchool or credit recovery they are able to work on and complete that during school hours.

 Eligibility Criteria The Norton Children's Hospital Emergency Room is the primary receiving facility for acute child and adolescent psychiatric emergencies.
 The division provides 24-hour coverage for this service, including face-to-face consultations throughout the week, and emergency consultations on the weekend.
-Upon admission, students are automatically enrolled as an Ackerly student in the Jefferson County Public Schools system to ensure they are not counted as absent at their regular school.
+Upon admission, students are enrolled as an Ackerly student in the Jefferson County Public Schools system to ensure they are not counted as absent at their regular school.
 Type Student Assignment (Voluntary or Involuntary Involuntary) Process for entering students into the Students/Patients are admitted to Ackerly based on a doctors' assessment program of danger to self or others.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
 Guardian/Student Self-Referral Procedure Students/Patients are admitted to Ackerly based on a doctors' assessment of danger to self or others.
 Enrollment Cycle (Open Entry, Term Entry, or Open entry.
 Students may be enrolled at any time during the school year.
 Other Entry)

 Assessment Tool Used for Exit Ackerly treatment partner works with social workers, doctors, nurses and other para-professionals to determine length of stay and criteria for exiting the program, based on individual needs of patients.
 Ackerly chooses when to discharge students, and then they are exited from the school.
 Most students are transitioned to an A1 school, but some students are sent on to an A5/A6 school based on individual needs.
 Exit Criteria If a student is enrolled for longer than 30 days at Ackerly, and the student's plan is to stay for an extended length of time, then staff begins a discussion with the school counselor to discuss programmatic needs.
-Transition Strategies to Prepare Student for Conferencing with student, parent/guardian is done by Ackerly program Exit staff.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
+Transition Strategies to Prepare Student for Exit Conferencing with student, parent/guardian is done by Ackerly program staff.
 Individual student needs are discussed with treatment team during rounds to determine placement of the student.